TwistPHP/TwistPHP/docs/examples/database/4-tables.md

 ## Commit the new table

-Commit the new table the database by calling `commit()` on the new database table object.
+Commit the new table the database by calling `create()` on the new database table object.

 ```php
 <?php